carmenbianca/report-liferay/report.md

 # ClearlyDefined API output {#clearlydefined-api-output}

-This is the JSON API output of a ClearlyDefined *definitions* call.
+This is the JSON API output of a ClearlyDefined `definitions` call.
 The exact call was <https://api.clearlydefined.io/definitions/pypi/pypi/-/black/19.10b0>.
 Initially I wanted to show the output of a call on Liferay Portal, but for reasons unclear to me, this call did not run ScanCode.
-Therefore I have chosen *black*---a Python formatting utility---to demonstrate the functionality.
+Therefore I have chosen Black---a Python formatting utility---to demonstrate the functionality.

 The output has been truncated twice for the reader's comfort and to reduce waste of paper and/or computer memory.
 There are comments where the output is